victorbush/psp.game/README.md

 For Visual Studio:
 - Set PSP_SDK_DIR path in user property sheet.
 Used to point visual studio to header files for intellisense.
     - Path should be path\to\pspsdk\src

+Development folder structure:
+- docker
+    - Not required to be here.
+Only need to have docker image loaded named 'pspdev-docker'.
+- ppsspp
+- projects
+    - jetz
+- pspsdk